AI-powered design platform Uizard picks up $15M

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Uizard, a startup developing tools to transform UI images into code for building apps and websites, today announced that it raised $15 million in funding from Insight Partners with participation from Mariano Suarez-Battan, byFounders, LDV Capital, and av8 Ventures.
-According to CEO Mariano Suarez-Battan, the proceeds will be used to grow Uizard’s marketing and commercial teams and hire new talent globally, with a focus on Europe.
+Uizard, a startup developing AI-powered tools to build apps and websites, today announced that it raised $15 million in funding from Insight Partners with participation from Mariano Suarez-Battan, byFounders, LDV Capital, and av8 Ventures.
+According to CEO Tony Beltramelli, the proceeds will be used to grow Uizard’s marketing and commercial teams and hire new talent globally, with a focus on Europe.

 Driven by the consumerization of software and increasing customer demand for good design, companies now live or die by the design of their products.
 A Forrester report found that, on average, every $1 invested in user experience brings $100 in return — a 9,900% return on investment.
 And according to a 2016 design study, the more an enterprise invested in and focused on design, the more sales they saw.

 Founded in 2017 and launched out of beta in February, Uizard, the brainchild of Florian van Schreven, Henrik Haugbølle, Ioannis Sintos, and Tony Beltramelli, offers an AI-powered design tool that helps customers create mobile apps, websites, and desktop software.
-The platform automatically turns hand-drawn sketches and wireframes into editable screens, changing the style of a projects while preserving what Suarez-Battan calls their “information hierarchy.”
+The platform automatically turns hand-drawn sketches and wireframes into editable screens, changing the style of a projects while preserving what Beltramelli calls their “information hierarchy.”

-“Up until now, we’ve been an engineering-first company — we’ve turned machine learning research into an AI-powered product, we on-boarded early signups into a private beta, identified our target market, and optimized our product accordingly,” Suarez-Battan told VentureBeat via email.
+“Up until now, we’ve been an engineering-first company — we’ve turned machine learning research into an AI-powered product, we on-boarded early signups into a private beta, identified our target market, and optimized our product accordingly,” Beltramelli told VentureBeat via email.
 “Now that our model works, we can accelerate growth and scale customer acquisition.
 The funds will therefore primarily be used to assemble our commercial and marketing team.”

 AI-powered design